 Cells help to reduce inflammation and pain in the affected joint, facilitate repair of torn tissues, and restore joint mobility and functions.

-No, Stem Cell Therapy is a painless procedure.
+No, Cell Therapy is a painless procedure.

 No, patients with extensive damage and loss of tissue do not qualify for Cell Therapy and require surgery.